numerikal-labs/gpsg/README.md

   - `Quantum Computing`, probability simulation
   - `Computer Networks`, package transmission, fail rates, etc
   - `Noise simulation`, well known noise for eg, shot-noise in electronics
-  - `Statistical Randomness simulation`, data variations is necessary where samples are necessary
+  - `Statistical Randomness simulation`, data variations is necessary where samples should have sufficient variety
   - `Music production`, Synths can be triggered using this
   - `Synthetic Data Generation`